By Dave Sutton, ISA Board Certified Master Arborist

 - CHLOROSIS.
 Yellow, pale leaves on red maples, pin oaks and river birches are usually a symptom of nutrient deficiency because of heavy alkaline soils.
 The best approach is to avoid planting these trees in heavy clay soils.
 If you have them already, you can apply elemental sulfur to the soil to help acidify it.
 Also, chelated micro-nutrients can be applied.
 Large trees can be treated by professionals with trunk injected nutrients.

 - ARMORED SCALES.
 These include euonymus scale and pine needle scale and several others.
-Soil drench with a product containing dinotefuran can give excellent control of these scales.
+Soil drench with a product containing DINOTEFURAN can give excellent control of these scales.
 IMIDACLOPRID DOES NOT USUALLY PROVIDE ADEQUATE CONTROL OF ARMORED SCALES.

 SPECIFIC CHEMICALS FOR SPECIFIC PROBLEMS